dodeeric/pdf2epubEX/README.md

 A lot of ePub reader apps exist (to read reflowable text ePub and fixed layout ePub) available on different platforms (Android, iOS, Windows, MacOS, or Linux): [Google Play Books](https://play.google.com/store/apps/details?id=com.google.android.apps.books), [BookShelf](https://support.vitalsource.com/hc/en-us/articles/201344733-Download-Bookshelf), [PocketBook](https://pocketbook.ch/en-ch/app), [Adobe Digital Editions](https://www.adobe.com/solutions/ebook/digital-editions/download.html), [Apple Books](https://www.apple.com/apple-books) (only on iOS; formely known as Apple iBooks), etc.

 Amazon Kindle does not support the standard ePub format (they have their own format which is based on the ePub format).

-If you want to publish an eBook on one of the available eBook stores (Google Play Books, Apple Books, Rakuten Kobo, etc.), you have to provide an ePub file and not a PDF file.

 To use Google Play Books, you have to go to **Settings**, then set **Enable uploading**.
 The uploaded eBooks (PDF or ePub) will be available on all devices using the same Google account.
 You can also upload eBooks from the [Google Play Books web interface](https://play.google.com/books) (see the **Upload files** button on the top right corner).
 Please note that: a) the ePub file has to pass a pre-check to be able to be hosted in the Google cloud; b) if you upload a PDF, all pages (text + images) will be converted into images (the text and vector images are rasterized, and no hidden text layer will be added: it means no text search or copy/paste is possible).